lmc-eu/spirit-design-system/packages/icons/README.md

 ### React

-You can import SVG files directly from `@lmc-eu/spirit-icons/svg` directory in React components using library like [React SVGR](https://react-svgr.com/).
+You can import SVG files directly from `@lmc-eu/spirit-icons/svg` directory in React components using a library like [React SVGR](https://react-svgr.com/).

 Example configuration for Webpack: